 #7 Immediately stop the discharge test when battery terminal voltage hits 10.499V

 #9 Recharge the battery immediately at the 20 hour rate.
-Follow this up with equalization level voltage and measure specific gravity until all cells match. (not for non-Lifeline AGM or GEL).
+Follow this up with equalization level voltage and measure specific gravity until all cells match.
+(EQ – not for non-Lifeline AGM or GEL).
 A long slow recharge can have a slight reforming effect on flooded batteries and can actually recover some lost capacity.
 It is not uncommon for a battery to have more capacity after a 20 hour test than it had going into it.

 “But isn’t 10.5V bad for my batteries?”

-A once yearly discharge test, done correctly, is arguably less damaging than taking your battery to 50% SOC and leaving it in that range for a day or two, or the continual PSOC cycling the average boater thinks nothing of when cruising.
+A yearly discharge test, done correctly, is arguably less damaging than taking your battery to 50% SOC and leaving it in that range for a day or two, or the continual PSOC cycling the average boater thinks nothing of when cruising.
 Regular PSOC cycling is more damaging than a once or twice yearly Ah capacity test done correctly.
 A proper capacity test simply counts as another deep cycle and can actually revive some lost capacity.

-“Twenty hours is a long time, can I conduct an approximate 20 hour capacity test?”
+“Can I conduct an approximate 20 hour capacity test?”

 Approximate Capacity Test: